 But what about the children?
 Sunday bulletins are not just for adults.
 Children who are readers are often eager to follow along the worship service with a bulletin.
 After all, if they can read, why shouldn't they receive one also?
 Whether it be the same bulletin as their parents receive or one especially designed for them, don't forget that children should be welcomed and greeted as they enter worship just like the grown-ups.
 And that might mean giving them a bulletin too.

-- Kidsword Children’s Bulletins (for grades 4-6) and Little Kidsword (for grades K-3)
+Children's Bulletins (for grades 4-6) and Little Kidsword (for grades K-3).
+They offers series based on the Revised Common Lectionary, or the Roman Catholic lectionary.

-- The Sunday Paper (for ages Grade 4 and up ) and the Sunday Paper Junior (for ages PreK-Grade 3) by Gretchen Wolff Pritchard are biblically accurate and whimsical illustrations of the Sunday readings
+Also offered in two versions, The Sunday Paper (for ages Grade 4 and up ) and the Sunday Paper Junior (for ages PreK-Grade 3) by Gretchen Wolff Pritchard are biblically based, with whimsical illustrations of the Sunday readings.
+Sunday Paper Junior is appropriate for non-readers.

-- Children’s Worship Bulletins from Creative Communications Incorporated offer bulletins for ages 3-6 and 7-12 that focus on the Old Testament, Epistle (New Testament) readings, or special days.
+These bulletins are in two sets: ages 3-6, and ages 7-12.
+They focus on the Old Testament, Epistle (New Testament) readings, or special days.

-- Peace Papers Packet from the Institute for Peace and Justice also has has a family page with background on the Sunday theme, some suggestions for ways families could follow up in their home, and additional resources for both children and adults.
+Children's bulletins from the Institute for Peace and Justice.
+Each "paper" also offers background on the Sunday theme, some suggestions for ways families could follow up in their home, and additional resources for both children and adults.
 (Ages 6-10)

-- Logos Productions offers Children’s Worship Bulletins (ages 7-12) and Bible Beginner Activity Bulletins (ages 4-6)
+Logos Productions offers bulletins (ages 7-12) and Bible beginners bulletins (ages 4-6).